hmanhduc2k/Classical-Collection/README.md

     - `period.html`: list the period of a musical work by the dropdown select button
     - `piece.html`: list the details of a piece of music and its comments/upvotes
     - `register.html`: redirect users to a registration page to create a new account
+    - `pagination.html`: serves as a common template for pagination purposes

 ### JavaScript files:
 1. All available JavaScript files:
     - `all_composers.js`: interact with the all_composers page to hide and show the views when buttons are clicked
     - `all_pieces.js`: interact with the all_pieces page to hide and show the views when buttons are clicked
-    - `audiocontrol.js`: controls the audio of a piece of music
     - `composer.js`: interact with the button to add favorite, hide and show content as requested
     - `favorite.js`: interact to show the favorite composers or pieces
     - `piece.js`: interact to show the piece, comment, edit comment, delete comment, or upvote a comment as requested...